Entering the Great Perfection

 Service: Service is part of training in this level and can range from Padma Committee Service or Volunteering in Other Service.

-Privileges: Students who have completed 12 Vajrayana Training classes may apply to be Vajra Sangha members, the personal students of Pema Khandro.
+Privileges: Students who have completed 24 Vajrayana Training classes may apply to be Vajra Sangha members, the long-term personal students of Pema Khandro.
 Vajra Sangha members are the long term students of Pema Khandro who have a private retreat with her once a year.
 They are students for whom Pema Khandro is their root teacher.
 The first year of Vajra Sangha membership is probation and these members may apply for full membership after one year.

 4. Ngakpa Training

-Description: Ngakpa Training is offered support advanced, intensive study of Tibetan Tantra and Dzogchen for serious, dedicated students.
+Description: Ngakpa Training is offered to support advanced, intensive study of Tibetan Tantra and Dzogchen for serious, dedicated students.
 This course look at the most precious texts of Longchenpa and Dzogchen Nyingthig in translation into English.
 It is a deep study, line by line, seriously contending with these texts of the tradition and their contexts.

 Pre-requisites: Is for serious and experienced students only such as those who:

-- have completed at least 10% ngondro or its equivalent
+- have completed at least 10% ngondro or its equivalent [4-5 fold ngondro of any school of Tibetan Buddhism is accepted]

 - want to do the most in-depth training